omnect/meta-omnect/README.md

 #### Flash Mode 2
 For the flash mode 2, it is required to specify the destination disk, the current disk image will be cloned to.
-For this purposed, the device path has to be used.
+For this purpose, the device path has to be used.

 The following example shows how to detect the desired device path on the target system: